mysensors/NodeManager/NodeManagerTemplate/README.md

     void setValueType(int value);
 // for float values, set the float precision (default: 2)
     void setFloatPrecision(int value);
+    // optionally sleep interval in milliseconds before sending each message to the radio network (default: 0) void setSleepBetweenSend(int value);
     #if POWER_MANAGER == 1
       // to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, long wait = 0);
+      // if enabled the pins will be automatically powered on while awake and off during sleeping (default: true) void setAutoPowerPins(bool value);
+      // manually turn the power on
       void powerOn();
+      // manually turn the power off
       void powerOff();
     #endif
 ~~~